-Resolutions For Against Ordinary resolutions a.
-Consideration of the Audited Accounts of the Company for the year ended 31 st December, 2017, and the Reports of the directors and Auditors; b.
-To re-elect Rosalyn Darkwa as a Director; C. To appoint Edward Ntim-Addae as a Director; d.
-To approve Directors Fees; e.
-To authorize Directors to determine the remuneration of the Auditors; and f.
-To consider and if thought fit to pass the following as a special resolution: "That Regulation 59 of the Company's Regulation be and is hereby amended to read as follows: that the number of directors of the company should not be less than three or more than seven."
+Resolutions For Against

+Ordinary resolutions

+a.
+Consideration of the Audited Accounts of the Company for the ye ended 31st December, 2018, and the Reports of the Directors and Auditors;

+b.
+To re-elect Eugene Addison as a Director;

+c.
+To approve Directors Fees; and

+d.
+To authorize Directors to determine the remuneration of the Audi tors.